SOEN-342-proj/project/README.md

 ## One fully-dressed scenario for a critical use-case, with at least one success and one failure case (equivalent system sequence diagram to be provided in the above)
+1) Fully-dressed use case (critical): Create Task

+Use Case Name: Create Task
+Scope: Task Management System (black box)
+Level: User goal
+Primary Actor: User
+Trigger: User wants to create a new task.

+Preconditions:

+System is available.

+User is able to create tasks.

+Success Guarantee (Postconditions):

+Task is created and stored (with required fields + defaults like status=open, creation date).

+Activity history records a “Task created” entry.

+Minimal Guarantee (Failure):

+No task is created; nothing is stored; user gets an error.

+Main Success Scenario

+User requests to create a task.

+System asks for task fields (title required; others optional).

+User submits task details.

+System validates the inputs.

+System creates and stores the new task.

+System records an activity entry (“Task created”).

+System returns the new taskId to the user.

+Extensions (Failure case included)

+4a.
+Missing title OR invalid priority

+System rejects the request.

+System returns error(message).

+Use case ends (Minimal Guarantee).

+(That structure follows the “fully dressed” idea: stakeholders/guarantees + main success + extensions.)

 ## Identification of system operations and operation contracts